 - There is an option of email or SMS service to communicate with your clients with the right data in hand.

-- The system provides you a connected system where the work of the employees and their access to data may be restricted based on the role.
+- The system provides you with a connected system where the work of the employees and their access to data may be restricted based on the role.
 Hence you get a better track of the accounts receivable and focus on collecting the dues promptly, thus earning good gains.

 Hylobiz is ready to help you with maintaining your Accounts Receivable.